Getting to Be a Fan Again … and Loving It - Rafu Shimpo

 Within milliseconds of Cody Bellinger’s go-ahead home run in the clinching game on Sunday, my voice repelled off our living room walls, an uninhibited “Goodbye!” along with my wife’s squeals.
 I was a lifetime away from English class, but right there in that zone.

-As the Dodgers head into the opening game of the World Series tonight against the Tampa Bay Rays, I continue to marvel at the success the team has had under manager Dave Roberts.
+As the Dodgers headed into the opening game of the World Series Tuesday against the Tampa Bay Rays, I continued to marvel at the success the team has had under manager Dave Roberts.
 He has guided the team into the playoffs in each of his five seasons at the helm, including three World Series berths in the last four years.

 Should the team win the championship – a feat that has eluded them since that magical year of 1988 – Roberts’ place in the Hall of Fame would be all but certain.